neorning97/Master-s-thesis/scripts/radial_genedistance/README.md

 **Bead mapping**
 Each gene is mapped to the Chrom3D bead whose genomic midpoint is closest to the gene's midpoint on the same chromosome.
-The bead index is pre-built as numpy arrays once per model to avoid slow DataFrame filtering in the inner loop.